Sydney Chin: Career

 At the 2018 World University Wushu Championships, Chin won the bronze medal in the taijiquan.

 Chin competed in the 2021 Southeast Asian Games (hosted in 2022) where she won the bronze medal in taijiquan.

 At the 2023 SEA Games, Chin won the silver medal in taijiquan / taijijian.
 Several months later, she competed in the 2022 Asian Games (hosted in 2023) in Hangzhou, China, where she finished in fourth place women's taijiquan, finishing behind Chen Suijin who won the bronze medal.
 She then competed in the 2023 World Wushu Championships in Fort Worth, United States, where she won the silver medal.

 Several months later, Chin competed in the 2024 Asian Wushu Championships and won the bronze medal in taijiquan doubles.
 Shortly after, she won the bronze medal in taijiquan at the 2024 Taolu World Cup.

 A year later, Chin won a silver medal in pair taijiquan at the 2025 Asian Taolu Cup.
 At the 2025 World Games, she won the bronze medal in Taijiquan / Taijijian.
+At the 2025 SEA Games, she won a gold medal in duilian bare-handed and the bronze medal in the Taijijian + Taijiquan.